FIX94/Nintendont/docs/switch-pro-bluetooth.md

 - Host parser/mapping/subcommand tests pass: `make -C tests clean all`.
 - ARM/PPC source compiles and links to `loader/loader.dol`.
 - Kernel link succeeds with the added code.

+Observed on Wii U hardware:

+- Builds `cceb3cf` and `f7213a0` reached phase 4: both HID L2CAP channels
+  opened, while the Switch Pro LEDs continued their search pattern and no game input was received.
+- Build `3d8b69c` also remained at phase 4.
+No successful Authentication Complete event was observed.
+Code review then found that Authentication Requested was issued at ACL connection time, before the freshly generated link key had been confirmed stored.
+The next build moves that request until after successful Write Stored Link Key completion and adds explicit authentication/encryption failure patterns.
+This sequencing correction is not hardware-validated yet.

 Still requires Wii U hardware: